wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   # |-- name: array (nullable = true)
   # |    | -- element: string (containsNull = true)
   ```
-- we could go on exploding this resulting column to go from a data frame with a single record holding an `array[string]`
+- we could go on _exploding this resulting column_ to go from a data frame with a single record holding an `array[string]`
-  type column to a multi-record data frame with `string` type column, which has a record for each element in the
+  type column _to a multi-record data frame with `string` type column_, which has a record for each element in the
   previous array, in a single nested statement this would become:
   ```python
   episode_names = shows_clean.select(F.explode(F.col('episodes.name')).alias('name'))